automotive-grade-linux/docs-agl/docs/sec-blueprint/08-Hardening.md

 ------------

-The main applications, those that provide the principal functionality of the embedded device, **should not execute** with root privileges.
+The main applications, those that provide the principal functionality of the embedded device, **should not execute** with root identity or any capability.

-If the main application are allowed to execute at elevated privileges, then the entire system is at the mercy of the said application’s good behaviour.
+If the main application are allowed to execute at any capability, then the entire system is at the mercy of the said application’s good behaviour.
 Problems arise when an application is compromised and able to execute commands which could consistently and persistently compromise the system by implanting rogue applications.

-It is suggested that the middleware and the UI should run in a context on a user with lowered privileges and all persistent resources should be maintained with such privileges.
+It is suggested that the middleware and the UI should run in a context on a user with no capability and all persistent resources should be maintained without any capability.

 One way to ensure this is by implementing a server-client paradigm.
 Services provided by the system’s drivers can be shared this way.
 The